Fiber in the Diet

 2. Some research suggests adding soluble fiber to the diet can be especially beneficial for animals especially those that develop secondary bacterial overgrowth (small intestinal bacterial overgrowth or SIBO).
 Fibers that moderately ferment in the intestinal tract have been shown to create a therapeutic amount of short-chain fatty acids (called SCFAs).
 There is much exciting research evolving with regards to prebiotics in relation to this.
 (Prebiotic soluble fibers containing inulin or oligosaccharides are being looked at in giving relief to IBD)

 On the flip side….. it appears that too much of a good thing (SCFA) might actually cause gastrointestinal discomfort.
-(SCFAs) act as fuel to build up healthy intestinal cells, feed ?good bacteria,? and provide bulk for better movement of materials through the gut, reduce the amount of potential ?fuel? available for bad bacteria to use…. but with some, these SCFAs may actually cause a problem !!!
+(SCFAs) act as fuel to build up healthy intestinal cells, feed good bacteria, and provide bulk for better movement of materials through the gut, reduce the amount of potential fuel available for bad bacteria to use…. but with some dogs, too much of these SCFAs may actually cause a problem… so it can be a fine line of providing enough SCFA without giving too much!!!

 3. Large-bowel function is particularly influenced by insoluble, poorly fermentable fiber sources.